Why Do Men Sleep Better Than Women?

 With all of this instability in ovarian sex steroids throughout a woman’s lifetime, it is no wonder women report sleep disturbances more frequently than men.

-Testicular Sex Steroids and Sleep
+Testicular Sex Hormones and Sleep

 While information is limited on testosterone’s effects on sleep, the evidence is significant.
 Testosterone levels may be reduced by defects in circadian rhythm, sleep quality, and duration of sleep in men over 65.
 Lower testosterone levels have been linked to reduced sleep efficiency, more awakenings during the night, and less deep sleep, known as slow-wave sleep.